 The Politics of Visual Culture

-The most recent case was Iceland’s would-be televised campaign under the hashtag #NoPalmOilChristmas that was banned back in November 2018 after being deemed as too political.
+In 2018, Iceland’s would-be televised campaign under the hashtag #NoPalmOilChristmas that was banned back in November 2018 after being deemed as too political.
 The festive campaign was a short film in association with Greenpeace that featured an orangutan and the destruction of its rainforest habitat at the hands of palm-oil growers.
 However, Clearcast, the body that works on behalf of broadcasters to vet ads before they are aired to the public, omitted the release of the advert after deeming it as a breach of the rules of the Communications Act of 2003 that bans political advertising.

 This did not stop Iceland from releasing the advert elsewhere since the controversy Iceland has not ceased to spread its message across to its audiences through the use of transmedia storytelling across their social media platforms.